Samani, Hokkaido: Transportation

-Samani is at the end of the Wanman (ワンマン運転, Wanman Unten) JR Hokkaido Hidaka Main Line that runs from Tomakomai.
-However, no services have operated between station and station since January 2015, due to storm damage.
-Plans to repair the suspended section of the line have been abandoned, due to high repair costs and low ridership, and the segment will be formally closed on 1 April 2021.
-A bus service will replace this section.
+Samani was served by the JR Hokkaido Hidaka Main Line.
+However, no trains have operated between and since January 2015, due to storm damage.
+Plans to restore this section of the line have been abandoned, due to declining passenger numbers and very high maintenance costs, and the section was officially closed on 1 April 2021, and replaced by a bus service.